 Here are the results, with the player listed and the round in which they were drafted:

-Peyton Manning, kept in one league, drafted in the first round (16th overall)
+Peyton Manning, kept in one league, drafted in the first round (16th overall) in the other

-Reggie Wayne, kept in one league, drafted in the first round (14th overall)
+Reggie Wayne, kept in one league, drafted in the first round (14th overall) in the other

 Joseph Addai, fourth round (44th overall), third round (35th overall)